 12 Easy Ways to Lose Weight Without Trying: Or Changing Diet

-After going to the gym and exercising, taking miles-long walks, and carefully planning out your meals for each day, you might be exhausted and wondering how to lose weight without trying.
+After regular gym workouts, lengthy walks, and meticulous meal planning, you might feel exhausted and want to look for simpler ways to lose weight.
 Because weight loss can be challenging to achieve, it can be very demoralizing to face disappointing progress every day even though you’re doing so much.

 Rather than obsessing over upping your exercise routine or figuring out when to fast, think about what small, easy things you can do to cut calories and lose weight.
 There are dozens, if not hundreds of simple changes you can make that, added together, will result in a lot of progress.
 Here are 13 to consider to help you lose weight.